MaastrichtU-IDS/d2s-sparql-operations/README.md

 ### YAML

 A YAML file can be used to provide multiple ordered queries.
-See [example](https://github.com/MaastrichtU-IDS/data2services-sparql-operations/blob/master/src/main/resources/example-queries.yaml).
+See [example from GitHub](https://github.com/MaastrichtU-IDS/data2services-sparql-operations/blob/master/src/main/resources/example-queries.yaml).

 ```shell
 docker run -it --rm vemonet/data2services-sparql-operations \